 Italian bonds hit hard by political risk over new government

-The party leaders proposed Giuseppe Conte (above), a little-known 53-year-old professor who specialises in public administration law and has hardly any political experience, as prime minister for the alliance
+The nascent Italian coalition parties proposed Giuseppe Conte (above), a little-known 53-year-old professor who hardly any political experience, as prime minister for the alliance.

 Italian bond markets were hit hard in heavy trading volumes on Monday as investors prepared for heightened political uncertainty while the nascent coalition between populist parties strived to form a government.